semanavasco/ttt/README.md

 Options:
-  -t, --text <TEXT>          The text to get the words from -w, --words <WORDS>        The number of words
+  -t, --text <TEXT>          The text to get the words from -w, --words <WORDS>        The number of words the test includes [modes: words] -m, --mode <MODE>          The game mode to use [possible values: clock, words, ...]
-  -m, --mode <MODE>          The game mode to use [possible values: clock] -d, --duration <DURATION>  The duration of the test -c, --config <CONFIG>      Read config from file
+  -d, --duration <DURATION>  The duration of the test [modes: clock] -c, --config <CONFIG>      Read config from file
   -s, --save-config          Save config, applies overrides provided by other arguments
       --defaults             Use default settings